moham7dreza/moham7dreza/README.md

 ### Hi there 👋
 ## I'm a backend developer and M.sc of computer networks at Urmia University Of Iran
+## $programmer = "A machine that turns coffee into the code";
-## i work on my dream project whole of time
+I'm working on my dream project whole time.

 <!-- <img src="https://komarev.com/ghpvc/?username=milwad-dev" alt=milwad-dev />
 [![Linkedin Badge](https://img.shields.io/badge/-Milwad%20Dev-0072b1?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/milwad-khosravi-26a355230/)](https://www.linkedin.com/in/milwad-khosravi-26a355230/)